 Hard copy (Word, .doc) of the adopted/final rules (no changes/strikeouts shown) properly formatted with margin notations of formatting -- one copy (formatting requirements are in Formatting for SOS Filing).
 The SOS recommends that the hard copy be printed from the diskette you will be sending them (print Word copy of the final adopted rule) to ensure that the diskette files are accurate, accessible and identical to the hard copy.
 If there are tables/charts associated with the amended rule(s) (not divisions) -whether or not the tables themselves have been changed - submit hard copies of the final tables/charts.
 You may submit the table in any format you choose as long as it's readable in terms of rows, columns and so forth.
 You do not need to submit a hard copy of repealed rules.

-To determine if a rule has any tables/charts associated with it and to view or print hard copies of rules and tables, go to the following website: http:www.deq.state.or.us/regulations/rules.htm
+Hard copy (Word.doc) of any tables or charts amended or adopted by the rulemaking.
+This copy shall show the final version of the tables/charts.

 Return envelope addressed to the Agency Rules Coordinator (Larry McAllister).
 The address can be hand written.